What to do if you vomit after taking a medication? This is definitely a tricky question which may lack a solid answer at times!

 In most cases (or with most drugs), you want to be conservative and not retake the “lost” tablet, capsule, etc. Take into consideration the toxicity of the drug, and watch my video again if need be!

-And here is some posts about specific meds:
+And here are some posts about specific meds:

 Hey, while you’re here, grab this FREE discount card to help you save money on your prescription medications!